WICG/portals/README.md

 TODO:

 - Do these restrictions also apply to same-origin portals?
-- Discuss CSP, document policies, `sandbox=""`, referrer policy... any other policies?
+- Discuss document policies, `sandbox=""`, referrer policy... any other policies?
 Might not belong in this section.
 - Briefly discuss permissions and policies that people might want to impose on portals, including some that aren't proposed yet (like blocking scripts or network access).
 Note that these will be developed independently, for iframes and portals alike.
 - Ideally Permissions Policy would become a superset of the Permissions API, and we could use that infrastructure exclusively to shut things down.
 Currently that is not the case so we have to consult both.